 From soft experiences to adrenaline-fused moments, you’ll feel inspired and driven to take on a new adventure in the new year.
 Hard hat, life vest, and bug spray are not included!

 For the road-tripper

-Inspire yourself with 400 detailed and beautifully illustrated road trip with when to go information, maps and standout sights.
+Inspire yourself with 400 detailed and beautifully illustrated road trips with when to go information, maps, and standout sights.
 Ladies and gentlemen, start your engines!

 For the ladies

 Talk about transformation (or a journey)…from NFL cheerleader to respected primatologist and National Geographic Explorer, Mireya Mayor is a bad-ass chick you’d want to read about.